Disclaimer:

 6. Run a Credit Check

 You can request a free credit report from providers like Centrix, Illion, or Equifax.
-Allow a few days for processing.
+Allow a few days for processing, so factor this into your timeline.

 A clean credit file with minimal consumer debt is a strong signal to lenders that you're ready for a mortgage.